Arsene Wenger's time at Arsenal is now officially drawing to a close.

 Wenger's daughter, Lea, is currently studying veterinary medicine at Cambridge university, and the Arsenal boss recently invested in a property in the area.
 He was also one of 675 investors to put his money into a tax relief scheme in 2016, as reported by BBC, which built two data centres on Tyneside.

-In terms of other business ventures, Wenger has worked as a pundit for beIN Sport and worked alongside Robert Pires and Marcel Desailly at the 2016 European Championships for TF1.
+In terms of other business ventures, Wenger has worked as a pundit for beIN Sport and worked alongside Robert Pires and Marcel Desailly at the 2016 European Championship for TF1.

 He has also worked alongside brands such as oil giants Castrol and worked with watch manufacturers IWC.